HarryLovesCode/Vulkan-API-Book/chap05/chap05.md

 - [Windows](./chap05-windows.md)
 - [Linux](./chap05-linux.md)

+## Queues

+In Vulkan, we have a concept called command buffers.
+We'll get to this later, but for now, all you need to know is they make use of queues for executing operations.
+Queues are specific in the operations they support.
+Because we'll be rendering a 3D scene, we'll be looking to use a queue that supports graphics operations.
+And, because we want to display the images, we'll need to verify we have presentation support.

 ## Checking Graphics / Present Support

 In this section, we're going to find a queue that supports both graphics operations and presenting images.
 But first, we'll need to get the number of queues to store properties in.
 We'll be using `vkGetPhysicalDeviceQueueFamilyProperties`.